-Barnsley, as the borough's main town, lies midway between the region's two main centres, Leeds and Sheffield.
-The town centre, including urban Barnsley, provides a critical economic, civic and administrative role, as well as being home to around 40% of the borough's residents.
+Barnsley, as the borough's main town, lies mid-way between the region's two main centres (Leeds and Sheffield).
+The town centre (including Urban Barnsley) provides a critical economic, civic and administrative role, as well as being home to around 4 in every 10 borough residents.

 The Principal Towns of Cudworth, Goldthorpe, Hoyland, Penistone, Royston, and Wombwell surround the town of Barnsley, making the borough reasonably 'dense'.

 The borough itself is the 38th most deprived nationally (out of 317 local areas) and over 20% of residents live among England's most deprived 10% of communities.
 The borough faces acute legacy challenges including significant unemployment and worklessness, low earnings, low skills attainment, physical and mental health challenges, and pockets of acute poverty.

 Due to its age, much of the borough's housing stock requires investment to make it more efficient and many properties need repair.
-A recent Housing Stock Condition Survey identified over 21,200 Category 1 Hazards in 15,600 private-owned properties in the borough alone, which represents a significant risk to health.
+A recent Housing Stock Condition Survey identified over 21,200 Category 1 Hazards in 15,600 private-owned properties in the borough alone and this represents a significant risk to health.

 There is also a need to diversify the borough's living offer to provide greater choice.
-We must make sure that sufficient affordable housing is available and all residents have access to amenities, including employment opportunities, local services, community spaces and greenspace.
+We must ensure that sufficient affordable housing is available, as well as ensure that all residents have access to amenities, including employment opportunities, local services and community spaces and greenspace.

-Barnsley is progressing a new economic future, with major targeted spatial growth opportunities planned or underway, both within Barnsley town centre and the borough's Principal Towns.
-There is an over-riding need to ensure the borough has a quality living offer to maximise the success of the transformative regeneration initiatives that are underway.
+Barnsley is itself progressing a new economic future, with major targeted spatial growth opportunities planned or underway, both within Barnsley town centre and the borough's Principal Towns, and there is an over-riding need to ensure the borough has a quality living offer to maximise the success of the transformative regeneration initiatives that are underway.

-A snapshot of our success so far
+A snapshot of success so far

-We secured £1m of Housing Infrastructure monies to accelerate a key housing regeneration scheme in Thurnscoe, helping to deliver 440 new homes.
+The Council secured £1m Housing Infrastructure monies to accelerate a key housing regeneration scheme in Thurnscoe